Webstandards-Magazine, Issue 07/2010

 It should be three pages long, now it has almost become five.
-It simply was not possible to put all the fascination for Django, code samples and graphics into so little space.
+It simply was not possible to put all the fascination for Django, code samples, and graphics into so little space.
 But the editors-in-chief of Webstandards-Magazine Ansgar Hein and Jörg Morsbach were very accommodating and gave me more space.
 Thank you again for that!
 I would also like to thank the diligent helpers who have checked my article for content or spelling errors.

 The article did not become this: a tutorial with step-by-step instructions.
 But there are plenty of other good places on the internet for that.
-I wanted to clarify with my article, why I like Django so much and have stayed true to this web framework for more than four years, which is not self-evident, because I am hard to please.
+I wanted to clarify with my article, why I like Django so much and have stayed true to this web framework for more than four years, which is not self-evident because I am hard to please.
 I have used TextPattern, WordPress, CodeIgniter, ExpressionEngine, ModX, Symphony and some web frameworks and CMS, but only since I use Django, I really have the feeling that I control and understand everything on my website.

-Django gives me clean, easy-to-read Python code that even full-fledged beginner programmers can read.
+Django gives me a clean, easy-to-read Python code that even full-fledged beginner programmers can read.
 Since I changed my martial arts magazine kogakure.de to Django in May 2008, I am Djangonaut.
-I would like to implement many more projects with Django, but unfortunately the distribution of Django is still not as big as Ruby on Rails or various Java frameworks - completely unjustly.
+I would like to implement many more projects with Django, but unfortunately, the distribution of Django is still not as big as Ruby on Rails or various Java frameworks - completely unjustly.

-Unfortunately, I did not manage to publish the article at the same time of switching to Django, because of missing time … But I work without pressure.
+Unfortunately, I did not manage to publish the article at the same time as switching to Django, because of missing time … But I work without pressure.
 In the meantime, ExpressionEngine is still doing its job, which is also a highly recommended system, I hope you like my article and bring more to the Django community.

 The Webstandards-Magazin, Issue 07/2010 with the topic Tools will be published on 24.09.2010 in the station and airport bookstores for the price of 7,80 € or by subscription for four issues per year for 28 €.
 You can find my article on pages 83-87: Einstieg in Django.
 Vielseitig und leistungsstark: Vorstellung des Python-Frameworks für anspruchsvolle Webanwendungen.